ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 ### Learning Markdown, MultiMarkdown

 Things really started heat up for me when I forced myself to use some Markdown syntax.
 The main motivator for using Markdown was that I wanted to start writing with footnotes.
-Before that, a lot of my writing included many [en-/em- dashes](https://en.wikipedia.org/wiki/Dash), and much of my writing was [parenthetical](http://www.steves-digicams.com/knowledge-center/how-tos/filmmaking-tips/screenwriting-how-to-write-parenthetical.html).
+Before that, a lot of my writing included many [en-/em- dashes][wikipedia], and much of my writing was [parenthetical][steves-digicams].
 There's nothing completely wrong about that, it just made everything I wrote even more long-winded than it already was.[^lw] I kept using Byword during this transition, typing in Markdown in that app, and then simply copy and pasting that into a Markdown Block in Squarespace.

 When I was feeling brave enough, I looked up how to implement footnotes using Markdown.
 I had a hard time finding any solid information as to why it wasn't working.[^to] I was so deflated.
 Why did footnotes show up in Byword's HTML Preview, but not Squarespace?

 I thought the problem might be Byword's.
-And around that time, Gruber linked to an encouraging [piece](http://blog.desk.pm/df/) from [Desk](http://blog.desk.pm/) regarding Daring Fireball [sponsorships](http://daringfireball.net/feeds/sponsors/2014/11/desk_a_desktop_blogging_app_yo).
+And around that time, Gruber linked to an encouraging [piece][desk] from [Desk][desk 2] regarding Daring Fireball [sponsorships][daringfireball 2].
 Desk is an app a lot like Byword, but with more features supposedly.
 I thought I would see if I could do with Desk what I had been trying to do with Byword: write footnotes in Markdown.
 Alas, no. It didn't work with Desk either.

-I looked up the [Byword syntax guide](http://bywordapp.com/markdown/guide.html).
+I looked up the [Byword syntax guide][bywordapp 2].
 And then:

 **Boom.**